Agenda

 - The

-statement allows you to skip the rest of the code inside the loop for the current iteration and move to the next iteration. - It is useful for bypassing specific parts of the loop when a condition is met, improving the control flow of your code.
+continuestatement allows you to skip the rest of the code inside the loop for the current iteration and move to the next iteration. - It is useful for bypassing specific parts of the loop when a condition is met, improving the control flow of your code.

 - The

-statement can be used in bothwhile
+continuestatement can be used in bothwhileandforloops in Python.

 for loop in Python